NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     />
     <figcaption>
         <p>
-            <a href="#cache-revalidation">Cache revalidation</a>: In this example, the user requests a page and gets a 50KB response containing version 1 of the page, and which stays fresh in the cache for 10 minutes.
+            <a href="#cache-revalidation">Cache revalidation</a>: In this example, the user requests a page and receives a 50KB response containing version 1 of the page, which stays fresh in the cache for 10 minutes.
 The user requests the page a second time after 5 minutes, and since the response stored in the cache is still fresh, the cache sends it to the user.
-After another 5 minutes, the user requests the page again but the cached version is now stale.
-So the cache sends a conditional request (If-None-Match: "version 1") to the server verify that version 1 of the page is still the currently published version.
-To this conditional request, the server responds with an empty response with header 304 Not Modified.
-Seeing that, the cache marks the response that it already has as fresh again and use it to satisfy the user's request.
+After another 5 minutes, the user requests the page again, but the cached version is now stale.
+Therefore, the cache sends a conditional request (<code>If-None-Match: "version 1"</code>) to the server to verify that version 1 of the page is still the currently published version.
+In response to this conditional request, the server sends a 304 Not Modified header with no body.
+Seeing this, the cache marks the response it already has as fresh again and uses it to respond to the user.
        </p>
        <p>
-            After that, the site editor publishes version 2 of the page and the user requests the page once more, and it happens that the cached version is now stale.
-The cache sends another conditional request to the server, To which the server responds with a new 50KB response containing version 2 of the page.
-The cache stores this new version of the page (replacing the old one) and responds with it to the user.
+            After that, the site editor publishes version 2 of the page.
+When the user requests the page once more, the cached version is now stale.
+The cache sends another conditional request to the server, to which the server responds with a new 50KB response containing version 2 of the page.
+The cache stores this new version (replacing the old one) and responds to the user with it.
        </p>
     </figcaption>
 </figure>

 #### Revalidating stale data in the background

-Stale-while-revalidate (also referred to as SWR) is another cache control option that the server can provide alongside `maxage`.
-It defines a period during which the cache can respond with stale data while revalidating it in the background.
-Whenever it is acceptable to show not up-to-date content, the stale-while-revalidate strategy can be used to hides the cache revalidation delay.
+`Stale-while-revalidate` (also referred to as SWR) is another cache control option that the server can provide alongside `max-age`.
+It defines a period during which the cache can respond with stale data while revalidating the content in the background using a conditional request.
+The stale-while-revalidate strategy can only be used when it is acceptable to show not up-to-date content to the user.
+It has the advantage of hiding the delays associated with the revalidation of cached data.

 <figure id="cache-swr">
     <img